Lavanasura: Legend

 During Rama's reign, while peace prevailed in most places, Lavanasura continued to torment the innocent and destroy many sacrifices of sages and terrify them in many ways.
 Many kings were defeated by him and they were all afraid.
 Therefore, one day, the sages headed by sage Chyavana (a descendant of sage Bhrigu), came all the way from Madhupuri to Rama with a plea to protect them.
 Lavana was the son of an asura king named Madhu and his wife, Kumbhini.
 Madhu was kind and compassionate to Brahmanas, and made personal friendships with devas, and therefore established peace between the asuras and the devas.
-He pleased the deities so much that that on one occasion, Shiva granted him his trishula.
+He pleased the deities so much that on one occasion, Shiva granted him his trishula.
 Madhu built a palace and named the place as Madhupuri.
 Madhu had a son named Lavana, who had the qualities opposite to those of his father.

 Childhood

 Lavana was so evil that even as a child he would beat play mates, kill them, and eat them.
 Madhu handed everything over to his son including his trident and drowned himself in the ocean because of shame.
 The sages further described Lavana.
 There was a king named Mandhata who was a descendant in the dynasty of Iksvaku.
 Mandhata had dominated the whole planet and he became so proud that he wanted to rule heaven also.
 So he challenged Indra to either turn over the kingdom to him or fight with him in battle.
 Indra proclaimed that he would grant his realm to the asura if he slew all the kings of earth.
 Lavanasura defeated Mandhata's army with the trident.
 Hearing all this, Rama promised that he would protect the sages, and the kingdom of Madhupuri.